Hanborough railway station: 20th century

 On 30 January 1965, by which time the station boards read "Handborough for Blenheim", it was the destination for the state funeral train of Sir Winston Churchill hauled by Battle of Britain class locomotive No. 34051 Winston Churchill.
 In his commentary on the funeral for BBC television, Richard Dimbleby said the report The Reshaping of British Railways had scheduled the station for closure.

 In fact the station remained open, but in January 1966 it was de-staffed.
 Thereafter the standard OW&WR wooden station building and goods shed were demolished.

 On 28 September 1992 the station was renamed Hanborough.

-Toward the end of the 1990s the number of passengers slowly increased, until reaching an estimated total of almost 63,000 in 1999–2000.
+Toward the end of the 1990s the number of passengers slowly increased, until reaching an estimated total of almost 63 thousand in 1999–2000 (April-March respectively).

 21st century

-Passenger numbers fluctuated until 2005–06, when the Office of the Rail Regulator estimated that the total number for that year was just above 70,000.
-The number of passengers increased rapidly to 2015-16 was more than 271,000, but fell back to 224,000 following the opening of Oxford Parkway before recovering to 275,000 in 2019-20.
+Passenger numbers fluctuated until 2005–06, when the Office of the Rail Regulator estimated that the total number for that year was just above 70 thousand.
+The number of passengers increased rapidly to 2015-16 was more than 271 thousand, but fell back to 224 thousand following the opening of Oxford Parkway before recovering to 275 thousand in 2019-20.

 More than 250 passengers a day come by car, but the original car park had only 50 spaces and by 2011 it had been overwhelmed.
 In August 2011 First Great Western and a house-building company jointly proposed a new development on a green field site next to the station that would provide new homes and a new 191-space car park.
 This was officially opened in July 2013, by which time it was already more than half-full each weekday.
 In November 2014 the Cotswold Line Promotion Group found 204 vehicles parked in the 191-space second car park and reported that it "was being used beyond capacity on most weekdays".